 Penny: What type of content do these presentations generally cover?

-Penny: What does general flow of the presentation look like?
+Penny: What does the general flow of the presentation look like?

-Loren: We generally recommend starting with an introduction to overview the product, which may include the mechanism of action, a brief description of the unmet need/disease background, a summary of the benefit-risk message and an agenda for the presentation.
-Next, the primary efficacy and safety clinical data -> followed by brief pharmacology, CMC, and nonclinical data -> and then, concluded with a benefit-risk summation.
-While the elements may vary from an advisory committee meeting, the flow still generally follows best practice for presentations: i.e., tell them what you’re going to tell them, then tell them (providing data to support the messages), and then conclude by telling them what you told them.
+Loren: We generally recommend starting with an introduction to an overview of the product, which may include the mechanism of action, a brief description of the unmet need/disease background, a summary of the benefit-risk message, and an agenda for the presentation.
+Next, the primary efficacy and safety clinical data → followed by brief pharmacology, CMC, and nonclinical data → and then, concluded with a benefit-risk summation.
+While the elements may vary from an advisory committee meeting, the flow still generally follows best practices for presentations: i.e., tell them what you’re going to tell them, then tell them (providing data to support the messages), and then conclude by telling them what you told them.

 Penny: Earlier you mentioned feedback after each rehearsal.
 What advice can you provide on what the team should be focusing on during these practice sessions?